schnaggelz/rpi-nxt2/README.md

 # About

-HIGHLY WORK-IN-PROGRESS, CODE NOT COMPLETELY WORKING YET AND MAY NOT BUILD.

-Lego Mindstorms NXT2 (ARM7-TDMI, AT91SAM7S, 64 kB RAM, bare-metal) C/C++ FW communicating with Raspberry Pi Zero 2 W
+Lego Mindstorms NXT2 (ARM7-TDMI, AT91SAM7S, 64 kB RAM, bare-metal) C/C++ firmware communicating with a Raspberry Pi
-(ARM Cortex-A53, 512 MB RAM, Cortex-A53, Debian Linux 10/11) C++/Python SW.
+runnig C++ and/or Python bindings (will also be available for ROS 2.0).

-Unfortunately I only have Lego NXT2s and don't want to buy a new EV3 set (the NXT2 was phased out several years ago).
-However, ARM low-level programming is more fun for me.
+Unfortunately I only have several Lego NXT2s (the NXT 2.0 was phased out a lot of years ago).
+However, ARM low-level programming is fun for me.
 So I experiment with own bare-metal firmware on the NXT (for sensor/actuator servicing) and control software on the Raspberry Pi (for the algorithms).

-Long-term goal: Raspberry Pi4 (or: Pi 3, Pi Zero 2 W) solving a Rubik's cube via Python/OpenCV and then controlling the NXT to physically solve it.
+Achieved goal: Raspberry Pi4/5 (or: Pi Zero 2W) solving a Rubik's cube via Python/OpenCV and then controlling the NXT to physically solve it (see below).

+Long-term goal: Raspberry Pi5 with PCIe3 and Halo-8 AI hat robot car navigating based on Pi camera stream.
+For that I will create some ROS2 serives and messages to controly and query the NXT2 sensors and actuators.

 ## Credits